Introduction to JBoss EAP

 Management console and management CLI

 New domain or standalone server management interfaces.
-XML configuration file editing is no longer required.
-The management CLI also includes a batch mode that can script and automate management tasks.
+The management CLI includes a batch mode that scripts and automates management tasks.

 Simplified directory layout